 This “film as philosophizing” becomes particularly evident and salient with the integration of new media and imaging technologies into cinematic production.
 While film has always employed special effects and trick shots, the rise of digital workflows has expanded the forms that film can take, the worlds film can produce and the new realities that film can show.
 Without going too far into the debate, the fact that digital cinema produces, rather than necessarily captures or records, reality removes Livingston’s “second horn of the dilemma” of cinema being dependent on objects in front of cameras.
 Plenty of films today, including Detention, are produced without solely depending on a camera.
 Digital animation along with unusual imaging techniques produce images that do not have a profilmic instance.
 In such cases, the plasmatic nature of images allows for an entirely different way of experiencing the world.
 This is not to say that all digitally recorded films will employ these potentialities, yet they remain a virtual force of the soundimages.
 Even films like Waking Life (Richard Linklater, 2001), which famously discusses existentialism in its dialog, may be considered as doing philosophy through the rotoscopic animation that overlays profilmic reality with an animated layer, thus allowing for smoother transitions between dream and diegetic reality.

-Images think through forms, and so new forms are new thoughts; these new thoughts are necessarily thoughts about and of this new spatiotemporal world that we live in.
+Images think through forms, and so new forms are new thoughts; these new thoughts are necessarily thoughts about and of the new spatiotemporal world that we live in.
 Understanding these new film forms also allows us to understand the shape of the world we live in, which is one of the purposes of philosophy.
 Post-cinema does not imitate the world we live in but produces new experiences, new ways of being in the world, new embodied sensations that did not previously exist in the same manner.
 Post-cinematic images—morph-images—thus give shape to the world we live in by providing new experiences.
 By understanding how these images work, we understand the contemporary spatiotemporal regime better.
 Here, I will outline three forms: animacies, capture and flow, before concluding with a fourth form: the plasticity of time.
 These four theses can only be the starting point for how post-cinema thinks our spatiotemporal moment but are suggestive of how the post-cinematic image ecology differs from earlier eras.

 Animacies

 Post-cinematic works are increasingly animated moving images rather than recorded images.
-There is a long-standing debate on how film and cinema have become a subset of animation, instead of the reverse.
+There is a long-standing debate on how film and cinema have become a subset of animation.
 Lev Manovich is the strongest voice from digital culture studies, while Alan Cholodenko has made the same argument for much longer in animation studies.
 In either case, post-cinema no longer relies solely on cameras to produce images; other imaging technologies are used as well.
 These new imaging technologies allow for new ways of producing images, new image behaviors and radically different workflows.